tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 IoU for hero on detection from far away has been improved significantly.
 It is 65.37% improvement just by collecting data for area that training performed poorly.

-### Bigger Batch size and more Epoch
+### Bigger Batch size and more Epochs

-The Network Architecture is basically settle down with the quick evaluation.
+The Network Architecture is basically settle down from the quick evaluation.
 We can adjust batch size until the GPU memory can handle it.
 I tried batch_size=64, but i got error of ResourceExhaustedError: OOM when allocating tensor with shape[64,160,160,131].
 Therefore, the batch_size=32.

 ```markdown